 Alongside a detailed account of the blockade itself ALWAYS LOOK ON THE BRIGHT SIDE OF LIFE: THE AIDEX ’91 STORY traces the background of the protest amidst the growth of the Australian arms industry.
 Using the words of the protesters themselves the book also explores the lessons of AIDEX ’91, the effect of the protest on a generation of Australian activists and the way in which similar strategies were used to stop the 2008 Asia Pacific Defence and Security Exhibition from occurring.
-This book was originally published by Homebrew Press in 2009.
+The book was originally published by Homebrew Press in 2009.
+Links to it, a radio program and photos documenting the blockade appear below.

 THE BACKGROUND TO AIDEX ’91 9